-If you’re no stranger to epic scrolling sessions while looking for interesting online courses, chances are you’ve come across Udemy and Skillshare at some point.
+If you’ve been scavenging the internet for online courses, chances are you’ve come across Udemy and Skillshare at some point.

-Both are hugely popular, but comparing Udemy vs Skillshare is a bit more complicated than it first seems.
+Both platforms are very popular, but comparing Udemy vs Skillshare is a bit more complicated than it first seems.

 Exploring the creative entrepreneur within?
-Then Skillshare might be the perfect choice for you due to its selection of artsy courses and vibrant online community.
+Then Skillshare might be the perfect choice for you due to its selection of artsy tutorial-like classes and interactive online community.

 Affiliate disclaimer: Articles on Tiny Workshops may contain affiliate links.

 - Over 180,000 courses covering multiple areas of interest